vovanbechin/sdk/runtime/vm/service/service.md

-103 | Stream already subscribed | The client is already subscribed to the specified _streamId_ 104 | Stream not subscribed | The client is not subscribed to the specified _streamId_ 105 | Isolate must be runnable | This operation cannot happen until the isolate is runnable
+103 | Stream already subscribed | The client is already subscribed to the specified _streamId_ 104 | Stream not subscribed | The client is not subscribed to the specified _streamId_ 105 | Isolate must be runnable | This operation cannot happen until the isolate is runnable 106 | Isolate must be paused | This operation is only valid when the isolate is paused 107 | Cannot resume execution | The isolate could not be resumed 108 | Isolate is reloading | The isolate is currently processing another reload request 109 | Isolate cannot be reloaded | The isolate has an unhandled exception and can no longer be reloaded